This page has been machine-translated from the original page.

 Saving Command Output to a File

-Using the .logopen command, you can save WinDbg command executions and their output results to an arbitrary file.
+Using the .logopen command, you can save WinDbg command execution and its output to any file.

-By default, the output text is ASCII strings, but you can specify Unicode strings with the /u option.
+By default, the output text is ASCII, but you can specify Unicode text with the /u option.

-Especially useful when outputting a large amount of information like the process command at once.
+This is especially useful when outputting a large amount of information at once, such as with the process command.

-# Record command output in arbitrary log file (ASCII text)
+# Record command output in any log file (ASCII text)

 .logopen C:\Users\Public\windbg.log

-# Record in arbitrary log file with process ID and current date/time (/t)
+# Record command output in any log file with the process ID and current date/time added (/t)

 .logopen /t C:\Users\Public\windbg.log

-# Automatically determine file name from process or file information and save
+# Automatically determine the file name from process or file information and save it

 .logopen /d